-Essential oils, such as lavender, chamomile, and sandalwood may help reduce stress levels, slow down your mind, and allow your body to relax.
+Essential oils, such as lavender, chamomile, and sandalwood may slow down your mind, and allow your body to relax.
 However, before using any of these oils, ensure they are pure essential oils from a reputable company and that you can withstand the smell.
 Most people find them pleasant, but if you don’t, you may find them to be bothersome.

 Also, use small amounts.
 A little bit goes a long way!

 If you’re sitting on the sofa streaming a series after a big dinner, you may feel that you’re relaxing.
 But, your body is working hard to digest your food.

 Eating a large dinner late at night could interrupt your sleep.
 Eating too close to bedtime forces your body to digest and metabolize your food instead of resting while trying to sleep.

 A late dinner once in a while won’t make a huge difference, but continually eating late at night puts your body in a poor rhythm and can cause high blood pressure or blood sugar.

 Try eating three or more hours before bedtime.
 When that’s not possible, keep your meal as light and easily digestible as possible.

 Did you know that time in bed doesn’t always equal time sleeping?
 Sleep tracking allows you to learn when you sleep (and when you don’t).